PLSE-Lab/ase-2015-var-resolution/README.md

 After installing, you should add the PHPAnalysis project as a plugin dependency.
 More information will be following soon.

-The corpus used for this analysis is included as a file in this repository.
+The corpus used for this analysis is included as a file in this repository, under Downloads.